-Today offers a unique reason for optimism that offshore wind power can rise to its full potential as a major new energy source for America: The developer of our first large-scale wind project – Vineyard Wind – has agreed to a precedent-setting plan of action to protect endangered North Atlantic right whales as it builds and operates 80+ turbines off the coast of Massachusetts.
+Today offers a unique reason for optimism that offshore wind power can rise to its full potential as a major new energy source for America.
+The developer of our first large-scale offshore wind project – Vineyard Wind – has agreed to a precedent-setting plan of action to protect endangered North Atlantic right whales as it builds and operates 80+ turbines off the coast of Massachusetts.

 This announcement comes at a pivotal moment in America’s offshore wind story.
 As states reach ever higher for bold climate and clean energy goals, the role offshore wind power must play in our energy future has become increasingly clear.
 Northeast states have taken historic steps forward to bring this local clean energy resource online, with policy commitments now in place to develop 15,000 megawatts – or enough to power approximately 7.5 million homes – over the next 15 years.
 The momentum is undeniable.